-The American Bobtail Shorthair cat breed shares it history with its American Bobtail Longhair cousins.
+The American Bobtail Shorthair cat breed shares its history with its American Bobtail Longhair cousins.
 A well-known urban legend tells a chronicle of how this cat breed obtained its remarkable “bobbed tail” from a cross between a house cat and a wild bobcat.
 This is an unverified theory.
-The reason for the Bobtail Shorthair’s distinctive tail is not because of a genetic material from the undomesticated bobcat.
+The reason for the Bobtail Shorthair’s distinctive tail is not because of genetic material from the undomesticated bobcat.
 This is because of a random and spontaneous genetic transmutation that occurred within North America’s domestic cat population.
 American Bobtail Shorthair cats are the end result of crossing a short-tailed and brown colored tabby tom or male house cat and a seal-point Siamese queen or female domesticated cat.
 Please read the American Bobtail, Cat Breed Guide to learn more of this cat breed’s history.

 The American Bobtail Shorthair is a domestic cat breed that will display its very hearty disposition towards its family.
 These are highly intelligent and extremely alert cats that can show it through facial expressions.
 They are sociable and fun-loving cats that will be fairly talkative and very outgoing.
 American Bobtail Shorthair cats are known to slowly mature, taking between two to three years to develop physically and emotionally.
-In generally, American Bobtail Shorthair cats are great to have as family pets.
+In general, American Bobtail Shorthair cats are great to have as family pets.
 These cats will get along children, other pet cats and other pet animals within the family.

 The American Bobtail Shorthair is an American domestic cat breed that is famous for its bobbed tail and wild physical features.
 These are powerfully built cats that have well-built bodies and shaggy coats that come in a variety of colors.
 American Bobtail Shorthair cats that are for show competitions should have a wild tabby coat pattern.

-American Bobtail Shorthairs are medium to large sized cats that average between 12 to 16 pounds in weight.
-These cats have bodies that powerful, lithely built and have well toned muscles.
+American Bobtail Shorthairs are medium to large-sized cats that average between 12 to 16 pounds in weight.
+These cats have bodies that powerful, lithely built and have well-toned muscles.

 The American Bobtail Shorthair cat breed’s body is moderate in length but thickset in built.
 They also have a very considerable bone structure.
 These cats have prominent shoulder blades with an extensive chest and a proud stance.